Credit Score Privacy Notice

 When one of the companies we work with uses binding corporate rules, it means that if they transfer your information outside the EEA, they have procedures in place to make sure that your information is handled in a way that makes sure that your information is just as safe as it is in the EU.

-If you register for your TransUnion Credit Score through the Lowell app, TransUnion will provide the information to Lowell for us to show you in the Lowell app.
+If you register for your TransUnion Credit Score through your online account, TransUnion will provide the information to Lowell for us to show you in your online account.
 This means that the soft footprints on your credit report are made available to Lowell even if they have been created by another organisation.

-We only retain the data for as long as you have the information open in the Lowell app.
+We only retain the data for as long as you have the information open in your online account.

-For more detail about how long we keep your information as a Lowell customer, please see our customer privacy notice and as a user of this app, please see our mobile app privacy notice.
+For more detail about how long we keep your information as a Lowell customer, please see our customer privacy notice and if you use our app, please see our mobile app privacy notice.

 Do we carry out profiling and automatic decision making?